josStorer/after-effects-track-motion-script-for-labelImg/readme.md

 # About

-This script uses AE's motion tracking to quickly create xml files for [labelImg](https://github.com/tzutalin/labelImg)
+This script uses track motion of After Effects to create XML files quickly for [labelImg](https://github.com/tzutalin/labelImg)

 ## How to use